Contact DSHA’s Housing Development

 Housing Trust Fund Permanent Supportive Housing (PSH)

-This funding source is more restrictive than the HDF Special Populations as it requires target populations that meet DSHA’s definition of permanent supportive housing and can only be used for units restricted to 30% AMI or below.
+This funding source is more restrictive than the HDF Special Populations Housing Fund as it requires target populations that meet DSHA’s definition of permanent supportive housing and can only be used for units restricted to 30% AMI or below.
 The lending limits for this program are capped at the lesser of the Section 234 Limits, the program set aside (and subject to application volume), or the amount deemed necessary for project feasibility.
 Unfortunately, the 2021 application round is closed and it is unknown when we will open the 2023 round at this time.
 In the meantime, the 2021 NOFA is a good primer for this funding source.

 Availability of NHTF Funds